MCME/RP-Dwarven/README.md

-# RP-Moria
+# RP-Dwarven
-The official repository for MCME's Moria pack.
+The official repository for MCME's Dwarven pack.
 Created by members of the Minecraft Middle-Earth community.

 THIS IS A RESOURCEPACK IN DEVELOPMENT AND THEREFORE SHOULD NOT BE DOWNLOADED AND USED ON OUR SERVERS.